wix-incubator/stylable-integration/README.md

 ## Webpack

-Both a webpack loader and a plugin are exported via special entry points.
+Both a webpack loader and a plugin are exported via two special entry points.

 The loader, exported via `stylable-integration/webpack-loader`, can be used in a  webpack configuration as follows: